Assisting individuals in a broad spectrum of legal matters In New Jersey Since 1955

 Special Needs Planning in NJ

-As the parent or loved one of an individual with special needs, it is your responsibility to ensure that he or she receives the kind of care you know they need, even after you are unable to direct his or her treatment.
-Special needs planning is your chance to do exactly this.
-Essentially, you will be working with an experienced lawyer at Aiello, Harris, Abate Law Group PC to create a trust, decide upon guardianship and put clear advance directives into existence.
+As the parent or loved one of an individual with special needs, it is your responsibility to ensure that he or she receives the kind of care you know they need, even after you cannot direct his or her treatment.
+Special needs planning is your chance to do precisely this.
+Essentially, you will work with an experienced lawyer at Aiello, Harris, Abate Law Group PC to create a trust, decide upon guardianship, and put clear advance directives into existence.

 Issues Related to Special Needs Planning